 In reverse alphabetical order, here are the regular contributors to the Diary of a Crossword Fiend venture:

 Dave “Evad” Sullivan got his moniker when he first posted at the old NYT Puzzle forum under the member name “evadnavillus.”
 He was at first mistaken for a Croatian housewife who did American crosswords named Evadna Villus.
 He just had his fifth daily puzzle accepted for publication in the New York Times, and has had over 20 puzzles published in other media outlets.
-He lives with his partner of over 20 years, Gary, in Swampscott, Mass., but will soon be moving to Woodstock, Vermont to try out the farming life.
+He lives with his partner of over 20 years, Gary, in Woodstock, Vermont, where they are gentleman farmers.
 Along with tending to all things technical here at DOACF, Dave has helped out fellow bloggers Brendan Emmett Quigley, Tyler Hinman and Matt Gaffney.

 Doug Peterson constructed his first crossword in 2003 and had no idea what he was getting into.
 He’s an accomplished constructor (over 500 puzzles published) and solver (ACPT 2008 Rookie of the Year), though you can’t always tell that from his blog posts.
 He gets distracted easily.
 Now where was I?
 Oh right.
-Doug blogs the Washington Post‘s Post Puzzler every Sunday, unless he can con someone else into doing it.
+Doug blogs the occasional puzzle when we can rope him into it.
 His hobbies include attending crossword tournaments and watching old episodes of Sanford and Son.

 pannonica currently lives with a cat.
 Just one.

-joon pahk is a physics teacher at harvard university who has been obsessively into crosswords since 2008. an occasional, though not prolific, constructor, he has also finished in the top 20 of the ACPT each of the last 3 years. here at diary of a crossword fiend, joon blogs matt gaffney’s weekly crossword contest. outside of crosswords, joon’s main interests are trivia and sports, especially soccer. he can’t stand pets or long walks on the beach.
+joon pahk is a physics teacher at harvard university who has been obsessively into crosswords since 2008. an occasional, though not prolific, constructor, he has also finished in 4th place at the ACPT in 2014. here at diary of a crossword fiend, joon blogs matt gaffney’s weekly crossword contest. outside of crosswords, joon’s main interests are trivia and sports, especially soccer. he can’t stand pets or long walks on the beach.

 Andy Kravis is a recent graduate of Columbia Law School and a soon-to-be attorney.
 Since 2011, his crosswords have been published in the New York Times, the Los Angeles Times, 20 Under 30, and weekly on his own blog, Cruciverbalist at Law.
-In 2013, he finished 30th at ACPT, 7th at Lollapuzzoola 6, and 1st at Westport.
+In 2014, he finished 13th at ACPT; in 2013, he placed 7th at Lollapuzzoola 6 and 1st at Westport.
 His greatest accomplishment to date is being kissed by Ryan Seacrest.
 At Fiend, he blogs the Saturday LA Times puzzle.

 Jeffrey Krasnick of Victoria, British Columbia, Canada, has won four Foreign Division trophies at the American Crossword Puzzle Tournament, where he has finished as high as 29th overall.
 Jeffrey blogs the LA Times puzzle every Thursday.
 Jeffrey was mentioned on 53 episodes of the Fill Me In crossword podcast and has the spreadsheet to prove it.
 Jeffrey wishes he could spend more time at Walt Disney World and in February, 2013 had his first published crossword.